pslucas0212/AWS-Cloud-Practioner-Class-Module-02/README.md

 # Module 2: Introduction to Amazon EC2

+Amazon Elastic Compute Cloude - EC2 - virtual servicers

+You don't pay for stop or terminated services
+You share the host with with other VMs on the physical machine.
+This is known as multi-tenancy.
+Even with shared resources, the EC2 instances are secure and separate from each other.

+You can control configuration  of the EC2 instance
+- pick Windows or Linux
+- Configure software running on EC2 instance - apps, 3rd party software, databases, etc.
+- EC2 instances are resizable - give it more CPU and memory as needed.
+Known as vertical scaling up or down
+- Control networking making it public accessible or private
+- Compute as a service

+EC2 follows a launch, connect, use workflow
+- Launch pick template with basic config, specify OS, network, storage and security
+- Connect to the instance
+- Use

 ### Transcript
 In this video, we are going to talk at a high level about a service called Amazon Elastic Compute Cloud or EC2.
 If you remember from our coffee shop, the employees are a metaphor for the client/server model where a client sends a request to the server; the server does some work, and then sends a response.
 That example is for the coffee shop.
 But the same idea applies to other businesses.
 Your business, whether it be in healthcare, manufacturing, insurance, or delivering video content to millions of users all around the world, are also using this model to deliver products, resources, or data to your end users.
 And you're going to need servers to power your business and your applications.
 You need raw compute capacity to host your applications and provide the compute power that your business needs.
 When you're working with AWS, those servers are virtual.
 And the service you use to gain access to virtual servers is called EC2.